BillLeoutsakosvl346/WiseDragon/README.md

 # WiseDragon - Real-Time Voice AI Assistant

-**WiseDragon** is a desktop application that creates real-time voice conversations with OpenAI's GPT model, enhanced with the ability to see and understand your screen.
-Think of it as having a phone call with ChatGPT, but ChatGPT can also take screenshots to provide visual context for better assistance.
+**WiseDragon** is a desktop application that creates real-time voice conversations with OpenAI's GPT model, enhanced with visual capabilities including screen capture and precision arrow overlays.
+Think of it as having a phone call with ChatGPT, but ChatGPT can also see your screen and point at specific elements to provide contextual assistance.

 ## ✨ Features

 - **Real-Time Voice Conversations**: Direct audio streaming with OpenAI's voice model using WebRTC
 - **Visual Context Awareness**: AI can capture and analyze high-quality screenshots of your screen
+- **Precision Arrow Overlays**: AI can point at specific UI elements using transparent, click-through arrows
+- **Normalized Coordinate System**: AI uses screenshot-relative coordinates for accurate element targeting
 - **Secure Architecture**: Sandboxed renderer with secure tool execution in the main process
 - **Extensible Tool System**: Easy to add new capabilities through the plugin-like tool system
-- **High-Quality Screenshots**: Adaptive PNG/JPEG selection optimized for text readability
+- **Multi-Monitor Support**: Works seamlessly across multiple displays
+- **Optimized Performance**: Adaptive image compression and efficient overlay rendering

 ## 🏗️ How It Works